AdamLassiter/gossamer/README.md

 Clients store only nicknames and direction

 Network-wide encryption layer using server's key
-Each node has induvidual encryption key
+Each node has individual encryption key
 Vote new users in using secret-sharing